GregTechCEu/GregTech-Addon-Template/README.md

 <hr>

 ## How do I make an addon for GregTech Modern?
 Well for one, you WILL need to know Java to make an addon.
 There's no getting around this.
-A good starting point would be [W3Schools](https://www.w3schools.com/java/
+A good starting point would be [MOOC](https://java-programming.mooc.fi/) or [W3Schools](https://www.w3schools.com/java/
 )

 Unfortunately, there isn't any official documentation so far for making GregTech Modern addons.
 There are a couple of mods you can look at to reference though!